SeaQuest—Notorious for Exploiting Animals

 SeaQuest aquariums are plagued by animal welfare issues, animal deaths, legal violations, and injuries to employees and the public from direct contact with animals.
 SeaQuest continues to be hit with neglect allegations, often from former employees; has an ever-growing list of U.S. Department of Agriculture (USDA) citations; and is notorious for exploiting animals for entertainment.

 Animals at SeaQuest desperately need our help.
 Taking action has never been easier.

 Here’s How PETA Is Taking Action Against SeaQuest

-- After PETA filed numerous complaints with various federal and state authorities detailing egregious animal welfare issues and numerous injuries to customers at SeaQuest Trumbull in Connecticut, the sleazy aquarium permanently shut down.
+- After PETA filed numerous complaints with various federal and state authorities detailing egregious animal welfare issues and numerous injuries to customers at SeaQuest Trumbull in Connecticut, the sleazy aquarium shut down in August 2023.

 - PETA alerted the USDA to appalling conditions at SeaQuest Trumbull after being contacted by a former employee who reported that animals at the facility were regularly denied veterinary care, often despite obvious health problems; were confined to cramped cages for months at a time; and had direct contact with the public that resulted in injuries to visitors.